jdereg/json-io/user-guide-writeOptions.md

 ### Included Fields
 This feature allows you to indicate which fields should be output for a particular class.
 If fields are specified here, only these fields will be output for a particular class.
 Think of it as a white-list approach to specifying the fields.
-If a particular class has a large amount of fields and you only want to exclude a few, use 'Excluded' fields instead.
+For example, if a class has a lot of fields on it, and you include only two, only those two fields will be output for that class.
 If a field is listed in both the includes and excludes list, the exclude list takes precedence.
-That may change in a future release, and an exception will be thrown if you attempt to add the same field name to both the include and exclude list.
 >#### `Set<String>` getIncludedFields(`Class`)
 >- [ ] Returns a`Set`of Strings field names associated to the passed in class to be included in the written JSON.

->#### `WriteOptionsBuilder`addIncludedField(`Class, String includedField`)
+>#### `WriteOptionsBuilder`addIncludedField(`Class, String fieldName`)
 >- [ ] Adds a single field to be included in the written JSON for a specific class.
 >#### `WriteOptionsBuilder`addIncludedFields(`Class, Collection<String> includedFields`)
 >- [ ] Adds a`Collection`of fields to be included in written JSON for a specific class.